 The individual will be informed that the appointment will not be confirmed and the reasons why.

 Following the meeting, the Director of Human Resources will issue a letter of dismissal.
 This letter will state:

 - The grounds for dismissal;

-- The right of the employee to appeal to the Chief Operating Officer within five working days of the date of the letter, a copy of the appeals procedure will be enclosed;
+- The right of the employee to appeal to the Chief of Operations and Estates within five working days of the date of the letter, a copy of the appeals procedure will be enclosed;

 - The right of the employee to be accompanied at appeal by a Trade Union representative or a work colleague.